When do defendants face immigration consequences?

 Under Padilla v.
-Kentucky, a defendant that is not a citizen of the United States is required to be advised of potential immigration consequences of a conviction before he or she accepts a plea bargain or enters a plea to the charges.
+Kentucky, a defendant that is not a citizen of the United States must be advised of potential immigration consequences of a conviction before he or she accepts a plea bargain or enters a plea to the charges.
 Failure to properly advise a defendant of immigration consequences is a basis to set aside the conviction or withdraw the plea at a later date in the event there are immigration consequences, in particular the commencement of deportation proceedings.

 In a new case, the line was drawn even more clearly by the 9th Circuit.
 In the case of United States v.
 Rodriguez-Vega (9th Cir.
 Aug.
-14, 2015), the defendant was advised by the trial court prior to entering a plea that a conviction, “may have consequences with respect to her immigration status” and that “potentially you could be deported or removed, perhaps.”
-Hearing these warnings, the defendant plead guilty to a misdemeanor, transportation of an illegal alien.
+14, 2015), the defendant was advised by the trial court prior to entering a plea that a conviction “may have consequences with respect to her immigration status” and that “potentially you could be deported or removed, perhaps.”
+Hearing these warnings, the defendant pleads guilty to a misdemeanor, transportation of an illegal alien.
 Additionally, her attorney said on the record at the sentencing hearing, “there is a high likelihood that she’ll still be deported.
 It’s still probably considered an aggravated felony.”
 What Ms. Rodriguez-Vega wasn’t told was that that transportation of an illegal alien is an “aggravated felony” under INA §274(a) lawful permanent residents (LPRs ) with aggravated felonies are not eligible for cancellation of removal, the discretionary waiver otherwise available to LPRs with crimes and thus face almost certain deportation.

 Criminal Defense Attorneys with a Track-Record of Success